infracost/infracost/README.md

     ```sh
     git clone https://github.com/infracost/example-terraform.git
     cd example-terraform
+    # You can play with `aws/main.tf` and re-run infracost to compare costs
     infracost --tfdir aws
-    # You can play with `main.tf` and re-run infracost to compare costs
     ```

-Please **watch** this repo for new releases as we add new cloud resources every week or so.
+Please **watch/star** this repo as we add new cloud resources every week or so.

 ## Basic usage